5.3. Jsonnet (Optional)

 git push

-And verify the result in the ArgoCD Ui or by using the following command, this might take a little while to happen, depending on how many trainees are currently working on the labs.
+And verify the result in the ArgoCD UI or by using the following command, this might take a little while, depending on how many trainees are currently working on the labs.
 Hint: hit refresh to speed up the process.

 kubectl get pod --namespace $USER --watch